By Matt, Feb 2022

 Is There a Visitor Center Near the South Entrance?

-The closest Visitor Center to the South Entrance is at Grant Village, about 30 minutes away from the entrance.
+The closest visitor center to the South Entrance is at Grant Village, about 30 minutes away from the entrance.

 Most national parks have a major visitor center when you enter the park.
 But with five different entrances, the park long ago decided to create smaller interpretive stations all over the park.